DevOpsHiveHQ/kustomize-plugin-merger/README.md

 ## License

-This is open-source software licensed using the Apache License 2.0.
+Merger is an open-source software licensed using the Apache License 2.0.
 Please see [LICENSE](LICENSE) for details.